 In many ways I grew up in the world of cruising.
-Having started cruising as a baby, I've been fortunate enough to have taken over 60 cruises on various lines, in different parts of the world.
+Having started cruising as a baby, I've been fortunate enough to have taken over 100 cruises on various lines, in different parts of the world.
 From short weekend sailings in the Caribbean on mass-market lines, to two-week long sailings on ultra-premium lines - every cruise has something different to offer, but they all provide a level of disconnect that I've never been able to replicate with a land vacation.
 In this way, it's been a life long obsession with cruising, but also about the industry itself.
 I credit the late John Maxtone-Graham's book, The Only Way To Cross with turning my interest in cruising from excitement about vacation into something much greater, including an appreciation for the history of the industry.
-As I continue on my journey of experiencing more cruise vacations, my appreciation grows too for the work that goes into making it all possible.
-Thousands of hard-working people and land and at sea, obsessing over every detail of the guest experience as well as the logistics associated with operating floating cities in waters the world over.
+As I continue on my journey of experiencing more cruise vacations, my appreciation grows too for the work that goes into making it all possible: thousands of hard-working people on land and at sea, obsessing over every detail of the guest experience as well as the logistics associated with operating floating cities in waters the world over.
 As you enjoy cruising as a vacation, as a lifestyle, please remember the dedicated officers, crew, and staff, away from their families, so you can enjoy cruising.

 Answering questions and talking ship during my broadcasts, on the site, and other message boards is something I really enjoy sharing with the world.
 I hope you enjoy as well, and ask you to help guide me in providing the information that you and others find helpful and enjoyable.